PRFina/modsem2021-faktnews/README.md

 2. Create a `license` directory and copy the graphdb se license file.

-3. Start the environment with
+3. Build and start the environment with
 ```
 > docker-compose up -d
 ```
-From this point, all services should up and running.
+At this point, all services should up and running.
 You can connect to the relative service since all ports are exposed and binded to localhost.
 For more in depth info see [Docker Info](#docker-info).

 Have fun!